avU8989/fitness-tracker-attacks/experiments/A1-BLE-Injection/README.md

-so do a bluetooth scan --> scan for mac addresses meanwhile do a btmon scan look for advertiser service uuids and char uuids --> you can actually see a lot there **Success**
+so do a bluetooth scan --> scan for mac addresses meanwhile do a btmon scan look for advertiser service uuids and char uuids --> you can actually see a lot there

+attacker advertises fake ble peripheral --> connects to app --> app receives tampered payloads --> app sends these payloads to backend

+**Success**

 **Mitigation run*
+(1) we need BLE Security, if the characteristics require encryption and authentication notifications, app won't subcribe --> spoofing blocked

 **Metrics**